Jmkap/rasa-chatbot/README.md

 # **Firestore Database Initial Steps**
 ### Get a service account.
 When using a firestore database and attempting to access it through code, you first need to make sure that you have a service account.
-- need to be added to the database
+- You need to be added as a member of the project in **firebase** where your **firestore database** is stored.
-- Go to https://console.cloud.google.com/iam-admin/serviceaccounts?project=menstrual-app-4b6b5&supportedpurview=project and select the menstrual app project
+- Once added, go to https://console.cloud.google.com/
+- At the at the top left side inside the menu bar, to the right of the **Google Cloud Logo**, you can see the name of the project you are currently in.
+Click that name and ensure you are inside the correct project
+- Click on the search bar at the top and type in "Service Account"
+- It should show under the search results "Service Accounts" with "IAM & Admin" as its subtext; click that.
+- Select an appropriate service account or create a new service account and select it
+- At the top menu bar that contains "Details", "Permissions", "Keys", "Metrics", and "Logs", select "Keys"
-- Click the enabled "drflow-knowledge..."
+- Click the "Add key" button and then "Create new key"
-- Go to keys
-- Download a **JSON** key
+- Select the **JSON** key which should automatically download your service account file that contains this key
+- This file goes into the **service account folder** and is recognized within the source code as **knowledgebase.json**, so be sure to rename it or change the file name within the code.

 **IMPORTANT!**
 ----------------------------------------------------
 - Ensure that you **DO NOT** commit your **virtual environment**.
 - Also **DO NOT** commit the **service account**.
+The service account **MUST NOT** be shared online in any way to keep knowledgebase access safe.
-- The folder named **.rasa** contains caches whenever you train the chatbot.
-I have removed the cache which might require you to train the chatbot before running
+- The folder named **.rasa** contains caches that are stored whenever the chatbot is trained.
+These files are heavy on the storage and can be cleared, but it will affect training speed.
-- The .rasa/cache folder size might become large overtime. keep an eye on it.
+- The .rasa/cache folder size might become large over time. keep an eye on it.
 - add the name of your virtual environment to .gitignore

 ----------------------------------------------------